All coverageHomeowners insurance

 We understand you have a busy and complex life.
 As your wealth increases, your needs may evolve as well.
-You may undergo life changes, such as: homeownership, family, careers, volunteering, employing domestic staff, international travel and collecting prized possessions.
+You may undergo life changes such as homeownership, family, careers, volunteering, employing domestic staff, international travel and collecting prized possessions.
 Your lifestyle means you face diverse risks.
 You may also be more susceptible to risks simply because you have more assets or are in the public eye more than the average person.

 Consider the following

-- Is your home(s) insured to value?
+- Is your home(s) insured to its replacement value?

 - Do you have adequate insurance for your collections?